haikhalfakhreez/next-redux/README.md

   </a>
 </p>

 This is a simple example of how to make your API fetch faster with Next.js, and store data for client-side manipulation with Redux.
 We're leveraging the power of Next.js with RSC to make all our API calls on the server side.
-This way, we can make our API calls faster and also make our app SEO friendly.
+This way, we can make our API calls faster and also make our app more secure and SEO friendly.

 ## Features